melsman/reml-popl24/README.md

 new test, you may copy one of the existing tests, rename it, and add it to the `all.tst` file in the `reml-demo` folder.
-Examples that are expected to halt with a compile time error appears with an "ecte" entry in the `all.tst` file.
-Examples are responsible for doing their own validation by writing to stderr (e.g., using `print`).
+Examples that are expected to halt with a compile time error appears with an "ecte" entry in the `all.tst` file, which is processed by the `kittester` helper application (installed together with ReML and MLKit).
+The examples are responsible for doing their own validation by writing to `stdout` (e.g., using `print`).

 ## System Requirements